salehapopy66/WebAutomationDemo/README.md

-This is my first automation project.
+This is my first web automation project.